a2_htabf3qumyfr

 • Safety and security

-• Access to assistance when needed, but independence maintained
+• Access to assistance when needed, while maintaining independence

-Use "I" Statements Express your concerns from your perspective: "I worry when I see you struggling with the stairs" rather than "You can't handle the stairs anymore."
-This approach is less confrontational and shows you're speaking from a place of love and concern.
+I express my concerns from my perspective: "I worry when I see you struggling with the stairs," rather than "You can't handle the stairs anymore."
+This approach is less confrontational and shows I'm speaking from a place of love and concern.

 • "How do you feel about the upkeep of the house these days?"